 As a member of our plan, you have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services (Chapter 3 explains more about this).
 Call Customer Care to learn which doctors are accepting new patients (phone numbers are printed on the back cover of this booklet).
-We do not require you to get referrals to go to network specialists.
+You also have the right to go to a women's health specialist (such as a gynecologist) without a referral.
+See Chapter 3 Section 2.2 for other kinds of medical care you can get without getting approval in advance from your PCP.